Pick any one (or all) of the following classes:

 The bad weighs more than the good.
 We tend to be more aware of our deficits than our strengths.
 Most people are uncomfortable acknowledging their strengths.
 Knowing your strengths and using them increases well-being and resilience.
 You will learn what strengths are, how to identify your personal strengths and and those of your students.

 Practicing Savoring and Gratitude

-Most of us are aware of the importance of attending to and appreciating the good in our lives.
+Most of us are aware of the importance of attending to and appreciating the good in our lives, in other words practicing savoring and gratitude.
 Research shows that practicing savoring and gratitude considerably increases personal well-being.
 We will discuss the latest studies on savoring and gratitude and you will learn tools that will enable you to express more gratitude and increase savoring and how to bring these skills into the classroom.